 Belgium’s Interbrew and Brazil’s largest brewer, AmBev, merged to form InBev.

-The first gluten-free beer was brewed by Finnish brewery Laitilan.
-It was also the first beer to receive the international gluten-free product trademark.
+Finnish brewery Laitilan made the first gluten-free beer.
+It was also the first beer to have the international gluten-free product trademark.

 •Belgian brewing company InBev bought Anheuser-Busch.
 That created the world’s biggest brewer.

 •Budweiser announced that its beer would be sold in Vietnam.